 A user research panel can help track these shifts, offering insights into UI and UX preferences, feature requests, and potential market gaps.
 Given the vast demographic that B2C apps often cater to, having a diverse panel can offer granular insights across different user segments.

 Business model aside: if there's a desire to foster a deeper connection with your users or customers, a research panel is vital.
-Whether through interviews, surveys, usability testing, or other research methods, these panels facilitate a consistent dialogue with your user base.
+Whether through user interviews, surveys, usability testing, or other research methods, these panels facilitate a consistent dialogue with your user base.
 This continuous feedback loop ensures that products or services align with user expectations and market dynamics.

 Different roles within a company can harness the power of a user research panel to fulfill their specific objectives.
 The panel is especially handy for those who play a role in the research and development processes.
 This may include: